Paul Manafort wants to pledge his Palm Beach Gardens home to free him from house arrest in Virginia.

-Manafort’s lawyers agree with prosectors “that Mr. Manafort has considerable wealth, accumulated over a lifetime of work, and the defense does not content that a person’s financial resources are irrelevant to considerations of release on bail.”
+Manafort’s lawyers agree with prosecutors “that Mr. Manafort has considerable wealth, accumulated over a lifetime of work, and the defense does not contend that a person’s financial resources are irrelevant to considerations of release on bail.”
 The proposed bail package includes a Fifth Avenue property in New York City valued at $3 million; another property in New York valued at $3.5 million; and life insurance properties held by a trust, him, or his wife, valued at $4.5 million, according to the filing.

-A federal grand jury said it believes property subject to forfeiture includes two other New York City properties; other locations in New York state and Virginia; and a life insurance policy.
+A federal grand jury said it believes property subject to forfeiture includes two other New York City properties; other locations in New York and Virginia; and a life insurance policy.